Transport in Edinburgh: Improvements to public transport

 In an attempt to discourage car use and increase patronage of public transport - Transport for Edinburgh, the integrated transport delivery authority of City of Edinburgh Council, has embarked upon an extensive drive to improve public transport in the city.
 These include new railway stations, improvements to roads, pavements and footways, easier ticketing arrangements on buses, new bus shelters, pedestrian crossings and refuges, easy access buses, car parking payment by mobile phone and a real time bus tracker service in place at many bus stops and bus interchanges in the city.
 Recently the city has seen the introduction of the Edinburgh Trams, major improvements to Edinburgh Waverley including new platforms to cope with new routes and increased passenger numbers, a £25 million redevelopment of Haymarket railway station, as well as new railway lines opening to Airdrie and Bathgate, and from 2015 to Tweedbank in the Scottish Borders.

 Other transport

 Cycling

-Since 1999 the percentage of all trips in the city of Edinburgh made by bicycle has risen by an eighth, however travelling by bicycle still accounts for less than 2% of all trips taken by Edinburgh residents, with bicycle use lower than in many other European cities such as Amsterdam or Paris.
-Like most cities cycling is seen as a clean, environmentally friendly method of transportation, which needs little space, the provision of few, inexpensive facilities as well as a means of attempting to cut down on traffic congestion.
+As of 2023, 38% of households in Edinburgh own one or more bike (compared to 35% for the whole of Scotland), with 5% of journeys of two miles or less being made by bike (less than 1% for the whole of Scotland).

-At present there are around 75 km of off-road cycleways in the Edinburgh area, with a similar length on on-road cycleways in the city.
+At present there are around 75 km of off-road cycleways in the Edinburgh area, with a similar length of on-road cycleways in the city.
 Greenways, which are the car-free bus corridors on the main radial routes into the city centre double up as cycle lanes.

 Many improvements in facilities for cyclists in Edinburgh can be attributed to Spokes, the Lothian Cycle Campaign, formed in 1977.
-Attempts to make Edinburgh more "cycle friendly" have been made, particularly by Spokes.
-Some cyclists remain unconvinced that the promise of a "Model Cycle-Friendly City" has been achieved.